hiero-ledger/hiero-sdk-js/tck/README.md

 This will:

+- Verifies prerequisites

-- Spin up the TCK server
+- Starts the TCK server

-- Start required containers
+- Launches required containers

-- Run only the AccountCreate tests
+- Run only the `AccountCreate` tests

-### 6. Start All Services

-Now, let’s fire up all the services using Docker Compose:
+## 🔹 Run all tests

+To run all tests:

 ```bash
 task start-all-tests